 The second goal for the activities fair is fairly straightforward: get as many sign-ups as possible.
 You want as many people on your listserv of emails so that you can have full information sessions and tryouts.
 At the very least, you want to get a person’s name and email information.
 If you can get additional demographic information about year and areas of interest, that would be even better.

-CS1: During my freshman year, I had an extraordinarily difficult time finding the Speech & Debate Team despite my adamant efforts.
+CS1 (Speech & Debate): During my freshman year, I had an extraordinarily difficult time finding the Speech & Debate Team despite my adamant efforts.
 When I arrived at the booth, I realized why.
 Similar to most other organizations, the Team had taped its shoddy hand-made poster on the front of its activities fair table.
-Given the volume of students on the walk, it was simply impossible to see the poster until you were right in front of the table.
+Given the volume of students, it was simply impossible to see the poster until you were right in front of the table.
 Additionally, the sign-in sheet was a coffee stained piece of ripped notebook paper.
 I wasn’t sure if I was supposed to write my email or send it to a modern art museum.
 Therefore, my first endeavor as president was to change our recruitment strategy during the activities fair.
-I spent some of our budget to purchase high quality vinyl posters with the team name and website information.
+I spent some of our budget purchasing high quality vinyl posters with the team name and website information.
 To ensure, anyone interested would be able to find our table, I also ordered a poster stand which we could clip the poster to.
 This stand was placed behind the table and held the poster aloft by about four feet.
 I also asked my teammates to submit flyer designs.
 Once the winning design was picked, I printed out over a thousand flyers.
 I then crafted a google form which gave us information regarding the student’s email, interest in competitive events, and year.
 We were ready for the Activities Fair.

 All of your recruiting components need to be in place before you attend the activities fair.
 I’ve included a checklist of items you need to have below: